-The following steps should be performed when fitting this attachment to a power unit for the first time.
-Failure to perform these checks may lead to damage of the attachment, the power unit and be a risk to safety.
+The following steps should be performed when fitting this attachment to a parent machine for the first time.
+Failure to perform these checks may lead to damage of the product and/or the parent machine.
 Warranty claims that arise as a result of skipping these steps may be challenged.